 - This exemption allows an Issuer to sell its own securities in consideration for assets of the investor.
 The fair value of the assets so purchased must not be less than \$150,000. - This exemption allows an Issuer to issue securities in exchange for property, not to raise capital.
 It is often used to roll property into an Issuer. - There must only be one investor for each time the exemption is used.
 There must be no syndication. - There is no limit to number of times an Issuer can use the exemption. - Policy reasons for this exemption: Securities are issued as part of a commercial transaction.
-Investors are presumed to have the resources to protect themselves and not require the protection of the Act. - There is more information about this exemption in the Companion Policy to NI 45-106.
+Investors are presumed to have the resources to protect themselves and not require the protection of the Act.

+• There is more information about this exemption in the Companion Policy to NI 45-106.

 - No approval of the Commission is required before the exemption is used. - No offering memorandum is required.
-Use of any documentation does not trigger statutory rights of action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act. - You must file with the Commission a report in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 on filing a Form 45-106F1.
+However if you voluntarily choose to use a document it will be an offering memorandum within the meaning of clause 2(1)(ff) of the Act and GRO 11-906.
+Use of an offering memorandum will trigger statutory rights of withdrawal and action for misrepresentation.
+There are no content requirements for this type of offering memorandum except that it must contain Section 80.2 Disclosure.
+You must file the offering memorandum with the Commission with your report of sales.
+We don't review this offering memorandum except to look for the Section 80.2 Disclosure. - You must file with the Commission a report in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 on filing a Form 45-106F1.